VascoGithub/careexpand/README.md

 - **Keyboard Shortcut**: Use `Meta + J` to toggle the appointment form.
 - **Keyboard Shortcut**: Use `Meta + R` to create a random appointment.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
 (Although not React Native)
+- **Sockets Support**: Having multiple windows open will be synced between each other.

 ## File Structure